imagej/imagej.github.io/pages/Elastic_Alignment_and_Montage.md

 description: test description
 ---

+{% include Infobox content="name = Elastic Align and Montage | software
-\== Citation == Please note that the elastic alignment and montage plugin available through Fiji, is based on a publication.
+= Fiji | author = == Citation == Please note that the elastic alignment
+and montage plugin available through Fiji, is based on a publication.
 If you use it successfully for your research please cite our work:

 S. Saalfeld, R. Fetter, A. Cardona and P. Tomancak (2012) "Elastic volume reconstruction from series of ultra-thin microscopy sections,